-I started my tour in the village of Achenkirch with my local guide from Busslehner Sports for what would initially be an approximate three-hour e-biking introduction to the area taking the “old” Steinberg forest road to the little village Steinberg am Rofan located at 1,015 meters.
+I started my tour in the village of Achenkirch with my local guide from Busslehner Sports for what would initially be an approximate three-hour e-biking introduction to the area taking the old Steinberg forest road to the little village Steinberg am Rofan located at 1,015 meters.

-This would encompass a valley route through forest and meadow landscapes of an area called the Koeglalm, climbing towards the main trail of the Rund um den Unnütz.
+The bike trip would encompass a valley route through forest and meadow landscapes of an area called the Koeglalm, climbing towards the main trail of the Rund um den Unnütz.
 That was until my guide asked if I would like to extend my time out in the wilderness and get a better view of the mountain ranges.

 It was an adventurous extension that turned into a glorious five-hour exploration complete with challenging inclines and a reward of whooshing downhill speeds.

-A journey that became a never-ending path of dramatic cliff faces, soaring mountains, and alpine meadows that turned into another track known as the Schmalzklausen Runde, with lush forest with gravel tracks, rock tunnels, caves and waterfalls.
+It was a journey that became a never-ending path of dramatic cliff faces, soaring mountains, and alpine meadows that turned into another track known as the Schmalzklausen Runde, with lush forest with gravel tracks, rock tunnels, caves and waterfalls.

 In between the two main tracks, we rested at the viewing platform, Kaiser Maximilian Rast for a forest ledge panorama lookout.
 It’s more of an elevated wooden ‘throne’ in design, named in honour of Emperor Maximilian I of Austria, who was once partial to a woodland walk in these parts during his summer residency in the Achensee village of Pertisau.

-Although, with a conveyor belt of scenery all the way you will find yourself stopping often to take it all in or capture some impressive imagery.
+Although, with a conveyor belt of scenery all the way you will find yourself often stopping to take it all in or capture some impressive imagery.

-We ended back in Achenkirch on a hunt for beer and a light snack, since we had passed the lunchtime slot.
+We ended the tour back in Achenkirch on a hunt for beer and a light snack, since we had passed the lunchtime slot.
 The beauty of guided bike tours is in the customisation to your interests, speed and skill and the spontaneity in just taking whatever comes.

 Planning and Booking Mountain and E-biking in Achensee

 Busslehner Sports is located in the village of Achenkirch, providing everything you need for an active holiday where over 50 activities are on offer.
 You can both buy and rent equipment including e-bikes, stand-up paddleboards and hiking equipment (and ski, snowshoeing or tobogganing equipment in winter).
-Expert guides are also on hand for adventurous escapades or simply to dispense advice about sporting activities in and around Achensee.
+Expert guides are also on hand for adventurous escapades or to dispense advice about sporting activities in and around Achensee.

 Plan a Summer in Achensee